Skip To Main Content

 Consequences may include:

-• Denial of privileges and/or modified day
+• Denial of privileges (as appropriate) and/or modified day

-• After-school or lunch Detention
+• After-school or lunch detention (for Third and Fourth Grades only)

 LEVEL THREE